Conditional Flow Matching for Bayesian Posterior Inference: ADDITIONAL EXPERIMENTS

 From the weak convergence and continuity, we get

 This implies that $\pi_{\theta\mid y^*} (\hat r_{\theta\mid y^*}(\theta) > 1-\alpha) \rightarrow \alpha$, finishing the proof of Proposition \ref{prop:MK.conditional.rank}.

-\section{Additional Experiments}
+\section{ADDITIONAL EXPERIMENTS}

-To complement the evaluation in the main text, this section presents targeted experiments that probe two aspects of the proposed flow–matching posterior sampler: (1) monotonicity and recovery of the Bayesian credible set (Section \ref{app:monotonicity}) and (2) the effect of scaling for recovering the true posterior (Section \ref{sec:scaling}).
+To complement the evaluation in the main text, this section presents targeted experiments that probe two aspects of the proposed flow-matching posterior sampler: (1) monotonicity and recovery of the Bayesian credible set (Section \ref{app:monotonicity}) and (2) the effect of scaling for recovering the true posterior (Section \ref{sec:scaling}).